darkvision77/captppd/README.md

 The driver is divided into two parts: the CUPS side (this repository) and the protocol side ([libcapt](https://github.com/darkvision77/libcapt)).

-> [!IMPORTANT]
-> This project is currently in an EXPERIMENTAL state.

 ## Target devices
 | Model   | Cartridge     | PPM (A4) | Max Resolution | Year (approx.) |
 |---------|---------------|----------|----------------|----------------|